 Research and Scholarship

 Yale School of Nursing is within one of the world’s most distinguished research universities and proud of its role in advancing scientific knowledge.
 From the time it was founded in 1923, the School has expanded its research and scholarship portfolio by educating nurse leaders and researchers who will affect population health outcomes, demonstrate the highest standards of excellence in research, and innovate evidence-based approaches to health care delivery.

 Research at Yale School of Nursing has a sterling history, and our faculty continue to produce research and scholarship that shape and improve clinical practice in meaningful ways.
-YSN faculty lead research across a wide range of clinical areas, from chronic disease management, including HIV/AIDS, diabetes, and cancer; to pregnancy and early childhood outcomes, including pregnancy and birth outcomes, and adolescent parenthood; and more, including toxic stress, palliative care, and sleep science.
+YSN faculty lead research across a wide range of clinical areas, from chronic disease management, including HIV/AIDS, diabetes, cardiovascular disease, and cancer; to pregnancy and early childhood outcomes, including pregnancy and birth outcomes, neurodevelopment in early life, and adolescent parenthood; and more, including pain, stress, palliative care, sleep, and biobehavioral science.
 Regardless of clinical area, our faculty approach research and scholarship through the lens of addressing health inequities and improving social determinants of health, and this research consistently produces new knowledge that informs health policy as well as global and planetary health.
 Nursing research at Yale continues to evolve as new areas of science are identified: most recently, YSN faculty quickly organized to identify and launch new nursing research efforts in response to the COVID-19 pandemic of 2020.